elisehuard/elisehuard.github.io/_posts/2019-08-06-radioactive.markdown

 date:   2019-08-05 21:58:00 +0000
 categories: cancer
 ---
 Did you think the tale of cancer treatments had ended?
 I understand where you're coming from.
 I mean, the cancer is gone, right? right?
-It is, but we need to make sure.
-I
+I know how you feel.
+I feel the same, but more so - I've seen enough of the drab beige corridors of the hospital.
+But I still need radiotherapy.

 ### Discussion with the oncologist
 My first question at the appointment with the oncologist's was "given the treatments worked, do I really still need the radiotherapy?"